 Cameras such as the Sony FS7 and the Sony A7S or even the 5D Mark III are optimized for shooting in low light.
 Even at high ISOs, these cameras perform incredibly well, delivering nice, soft cinematic footage that has as low noise as you can possibly achieve with modern electronics.
 All thanks, again, to their huge imaging sensors that capture low light so well!
 Great performers indeed for wedding videography!

-Using the right lenses
+Using Only the best lenses

 When you’re packing your equipment, preparing for a wedding videography shoot ahead, remember to choose your lenses wisely, for this one single decision can make a big difference between your wedding video looking cinematic vs. mediocre.
 Remember: glass matters!